Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Speaking of the market, oil prices have become more constructive over the last few months, with Brent reaching a two-year high near the $60 mark, both at the end of the third quarter and again over the last week.

-With our customers continuing to (09:44) breakeven cost at or below $50 a barrel in many deepwater basins around the world, we continue to have a favorable long-term view of the market.
+With our customers continuing to tout breakeven cost at or below $50 a barrel in many deepwater basins around the world, we continue to have a favorable long-term view of the market.
 Candidly, we are already seeing signs of improvement.
 As stated last quarter, our market outlook today is far more optimistic than it was 12 months ago.
 Floating fixtures awarded in 2017 to-date have already exceeded last year's total by approximately 40%.
 In fact the deepwater drilling industry has experienced six consecutive quarters with increasing floater contracting activity.

 Adding to our optimism, we have seen operators in multiple basins now contracting ultra-deepwater assets for multi-year projects for the first time in over two years.
 As evidence of this phenomenon, we recently announced a new two-year contract with BHP for the Deepwater Invictus, which includes dayrate adjustments for any changes in the operating location, and three additional one-year options with escalating dayrates, including market rate adjustment in years four and five.